-The Photoshop image resources for metadata that can be used in TIFF are shown below.
+The Photoshop image resources for metadata that can be used in TIFF are shown in Table 51.
 A TIFF file should not contain image resource 1060 (XMP).
 A TIFF file might contain image resource 1058 (TIFF) because of the Photoshop 6 feature/bug mentioned below.
 Other non-metadata image resources might also be present.